Cleveland Clinic Cancer Center (Taussig) Outcomes

 Cleveland Clinic is accredited by the National Accreditation Program for Rectal Cancer (NAPRC) which was developed through a collaboration between the OSTRiCh Consortium (Optimizing the Surgical Treatment of Rectal Cancer) and the Commission on Cancer (CoC), a quality program of the American College of Surgeons.
 The NAPRC's goal is to ensure patients with rectal cancer receive appropriate care using a multidisciplinary approach.
 NAPRC accreditation signifies demonstration of several rectal cancer care processes and quality metrics that have been proven to improve outcomes.

 Quality: At Least 12 Lymph Nodes Removed and Examined Pathologically for Patients Undergoing Resection for Colon Cancer (N = 155)

 ᵃThe National Cancer Database is a nationwide oncology outcomes database and is a joint program of the Commission on Cancer and the American Cancer Society.

-Percentage of Rectal Cancer Patients Presented at Tumor Boards N = 127)
+Percentage of Rectal Cancer Patients Presented at Pre-Treatment Tumor Boards)